azizgharbi/nodePackageCheck.nvim/README.md

 # Usage

 - Currently, the plugin is in a work in progress state.
-- Get the package latest version: `:NodePackageCheck [package name]`.
+- Get the package latest version: `:NodePackageCheckVersion [package name]`.
 - While this feature may not be particularly useful at this stage, it is being developed further.
-- `:NodepackagecheckUpdateCurrentLineVersion` : Command to update the current line package version and save
+- `:NodepackagecheckUpdateLineVersion` : Command to update the current line package version and save
 - `:NodepackagecheckLoadVersions`: Load package version inside `package.json`.

 #### Available commands

-- `:NodePackageCheck` : Require a `string` parameter which is the `package name`.
+- `:NodePackageCheckVersion` : Require a `string` parameter which is the `package name`.
-- `:NodepackagecheckUpdateCurrentLineVersion`.
+- `:NodepackagecheckUpdateLineVersion`.
 - `:NodepackagecheckLoadVersions`

 # Unit Test